Python-PyQt/PyQt6-Docs/descriptions/QtGui/QInputMethodEvent-c.rst

 A number of attributes control the visual appearance of the preedit string (the visual appearance of text outside the preedit string is controlled by the widget only).
 The :sip:ref:`~PyQt6.QtGui.QInputMethodEvent.AttributeType.AttributeType` enum describes the different attributes that can be set.

-A class implementing QWidget::inputMethodEvent() or QGraphicsItem::inputMethodEvent() should at least understand and honor the :sip:ref:`~PyQt6.QtGui.QInputMethodEvent.AttributeType.TextFormat` and :sip:ref:`~PyQt6.QtGui.QInputMethodEvent.AttributeType.Cursor` attributes.
+A class implementing :sip:ref:`~PyQt6.QtWidgets.QWidget.inputMethodEvent` or :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.inputMethodEvent` should at least understand and honor the :sip:ref:`~PyQt6.QtGui.QInputMethodEvent.AttributeType.TextFormat` and :sip:ref:`~PyQt6.QtGui.QInputMethodEvent.AttributeType.Cursor` attributes.

-Since input methods need to be able to query certain properties from the widget or graphics item, subclasses must also implement QWidget::inputMethodQuery() and QGraphicsItem::inputMethodQuery(), respectively.
+Since input methods need to be able to query certain properties from the widget or graphics item, subclasses must also implement :sip:ref:`~PyQt6.QtWidgets.QWidget.inputMethodQuery` and :sip:ref:`~PyQt6.QtWidgets.QGraphicsItem.inputMethodQuery`, respectively.

 When receiving an input method event, the text widget has to performs the following steps: